EVENTS

 •

 This virtual course focuses on requirements in the 2022 Energy Code (Title 24, Part 6) for accessory dwelling units (ADU) in an event supported by Energy Code Ace and BayREN.
-Presenters will discuss how to identify the ADU type and its impact on Energy Code requirements for envelope, mechanical, photovoltaics (PV), battery storage or battery ready and HERS measures.
-They will also review how the compliance metrics differ depending on ADU type, including the new EDR source energy metrics for new construction ADUs.
+We will discuss how to identify the ADU type and its impact on Energy Code requirements for envelope, mechanical, photovoltaics (PV), battery storage or battery ready and HERS measures.
+We will also review how the compliance metrics differ depending on ADU type, including the new EDR source energy metrics for new construction ADUs.

 More Info